Quantum games and synchronicity: Bisynchronicity

-If, furthermore, $\varphi$ is quantum-commuting, then because it is synchronous, it is realized by two copies of some quantum function $E$, as shown in Theorem \ref{thm:sync_qc_strat}.
-Because $\varphi$ is a bistrategy, $\overline{E}$ is also a quantum function, and so $E$ is a quantum bijection $X\to_{\cl H} A$.
+If, furthermore, $\varphi$ is quantum commuting, then because it is synchronous, it is realized by two copies of some quantum function $E$, as shown in Theorem \ref{thm:sync_qc_strat}.
+We have that $\varphi$ is a bistrategy and $\dim X = \dim A$, so by Proposition \ref{prop:bistrat_structure}, $\overline{E}$ is also a quantum function.
+Therefore, $E$ is a quantum bijection $X\to_{\cl H} A$.

 In the case that $\varphi$ is deterministic, $\cl H = \mathbb{C}$ and the quantum bijection $E$ just becomes a quantum-set isomorphism.

 \end{proof}